 You must have heard lot about the Bounce Rate of a website like Bounce Rate is very important for your website, good Bounce Rate, average Bounce Rate, low Bounce Rate, high Bounce Rate, but do you know that what exactly is Bounce Rate?

-In the simplest words Bounce Rate can be defined as, somebody visits your website’s homepage or any other page directly from social media or from Google Search and leaves without visiting any other page of your website.
+Bounce Rate can be defined as, somebody visits your website’s homepage or any other page directly from social media or from Google Search and leaves without visiting any other page of your website.
 In other words it is the percentage of people come to your page and leave without going to another page.

 So it is clear from the definition that it is not a good sign for your website if somebody visits your website and leaves without exploring other pages, tells you that you are doing something terribly wrong.

-- Why Low Bounce Rate Is Important
+- Why Low Bounce Rate Is Important?

 - Bounce Rate For Single Page Website